SavanCode/SavanCode.github.io/blog/hexo/source/_posts/expensifyApp-react-learning.md

         <Options options={options}/>
         <AddOption />
  )
-and now options comp will have access by using this.props.options
+//and now options comp will have access by using this.props.options
 -----------------------------------------------------
 class Options extends React.Component{
  render(){